-Wildlife art has become a career for me but that was purely unintentional.
-Observing nature and depicting animals I’ve encountered in some medium or another has always been a natural part of my life.
+Painting wildlife has become a career for me but that was purely unintentional.
+Ceaselessly noticing nature and depicting the birds and animals I observed in some medium or another has always been a natural part of my life.

-I have been heavily influenced by great wildlife painters such as Leon Parson, the late Carl Rungius and Bob Kuhn.
+I have been heavily influenced by great wildlife painters of the past such as the late Carl Rungius and Bob Kuhn.
 As a young boy I remember getting lost in the pages of Outdoor Life Magazine and marveling over the illustrations by these artists.
-This truly ignited the fire that fueled my desire to become the best artist I could be.
+This truly ignited my desire to become the best wildlife artist I could be.

-Simply, my goal as an artist is to create quality art and all that entails, depicting my subjects accurately in their natural habitats while maintaining a sensitivity to composition and the colours of nature that flood and nourish my soul.
-In conclusion I hope that the finished works evoke the same powerful feelings to the viewer that initially inspired me to push through the creative process and to ultimately complete the artwork.
+Simply put, my goal is to create quality art and all that entails, depicting my subjects and their natural habitats to the best of my ability, while remaining sensitive to artistic composition and all the subtle color shifts of nature that truly fuel my passion to create art.
+My hope is that the finished works exude the same powerful feelings to the viewer that initially inspired the painting.